ozdemre/SDC-NanoDegree-Project2-Advanced-Lane-Finding/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/P4_ALF.ipynb" .
+The code for this step is contained in the first code cell of the IPython notebook named "P4_ALF.ipynb" .

 First I imported all the necessary libraries for pipeline to work on both pictures and videos.